margaritavit/WarehouseGraph_RAG/README.md

 - **Integration with LangChain:** Utilizes LangChain framework to streamline the development of natural language processing and understanding capabilities.

 ## Graph Database Schema

+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+- Neo4j database
+- OpenAI API key

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.
+Ensure your code adheres to the project's coding standards and include relevant tests.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgements
+LangChain - The framework used to build the agent.
+Neo4j - The graph database used for data storage and retrieval.
+OpenAI - The service providing the natural language processing capabilities.

+## Contact
+If you have any questions or feedback, please feel free to contact us at [mvitoropoulou@aegeanair.com, christos.grigoras@aegeanair.com].